graefchen/esolangs/readme.md

-# deadfish.c
+# esolangs

-Just a small atw-style deadfish interpreter.
+Some esolangs in different programming languages.

+## Includes:

+- deadfish